endurantgames/cosmiclegends/src/crisis/hero_phase.md

 The heroes can each take one move during the Hero Phase, one at a time, in any order they like.

-While your hero is at the scene of a Crisis, there are essentially three things you can choose to do: Advance a Goal, Contribute to the Teamwork Pool, or Save Innocents.
+While your hero is at the scene of a Crisis, there are essentially two types of move you can make: Advance a Goal or Contribute to the Teamwork Pool.

 If your hero is *not* present, you can use the Timely Arrival move.

-## Timely Arrival {#toc-crisis-timely}

-When you use the Timely Arrival move, spend 5 successes from the Teamwork Pool have your hero arrive at the end of the current Hero Phase.

-You can't make any other moves that turn, but you *can* describe your entry to the scene and make a roll related to your arrival.
-Add the Effectiveness of that roll to the Teamwork Pool.

-The cost of the Timely Arrival move decreases by 1 success every Crisis Phase.

-## General Alert {#toc-crisis-alert}

-If two or more heroes aren't present at a Crisis, one of the heroes at the scene can use their turn to sound a General Alert and call for help.
-The cost of a General Alert is 1 success from the Teamwork Pool per hero called.

-The heroes arrive at the start of the *next* Hero Phase, and can act normally during that turn.
-They can describe their arrivals, but unlike a Timely Arrival, they don't roll to add to the Teamwork Pool.

 ## Advance a Goal {#toc-crisis-advance}

 When you Advance a Goal, your hero is taking a step toward resolving the Crisis.
-There are three different ways of doing this:
+There are four different ways of doing this:

 - **Smash**  - defeating the Crisis through physical damage
 - **Outwit** - trick, persuade, or control the source of the Crisis
 - **Allay**  - understand and resolve the source of the Crisis
 - **Rescue** - save people or property endangered by the Crisis

 The difficulty of each Goal is the number of successes needed to